 To be a character in your own life

 This person constantly picks her nails, so she makes sure she always has acrylics on; she likes them painted red.
-The nails worsen the marks she makes on her palm when she's anxious.
+The nails increase the marks on her palm she makes when she's anxious.
 Her rings are constantly spun, her necklace is rubbed between her two fingers, and her earring post slips in and out of her first piercing (the fidgeting is unreal).
 She tries to make her bed every morning, keep her room clean, and do her skincare; these are things that people who have their “life together” do; she fails a lot.
 Everyone has a thinking face, hers starts from her tongue running across her teeth to the pressure on the tip of her tongue from her fang.

 She tilts her head when she speaks, slightly tucking her hair behind her ear; it makes her seem endearing.
 She could be considered an affectionate person, reaching out to touch someone's shoulder or hand when they tell her something painful.
 Her tongue clicks from the roof of her mouth when she's presented with hurtful words or something that is hard to rationalize.
 Every time she sits down, she crosses her legs in hopes that it makes her appear smaller.
 She speaks with her hands to the extent that people have made fun of her before.
 She gets it from her mom.